You’re hosting your first proper dinner party, proudly setting the table with your newly acquired stoneware dinner set.

 - Not ideal for outdoor dining

-- It is not ideal for heavy usage like weddings or party
+- It is not ideal for heavy usage like weddings or parties

 THE WEIGHTY MATTER OF DURABILITY